Vaccine numbers hit new low, again

 Few Hoosiers are coming in for shots although there are more people in Indiana who haven’t completed a vaccine regimen compared to those who have.

-Uptake rates are significantly lower in northeast as in most rural areas across the state.
-In Steuben County, 42.7% of residents are fully vaccinated, with rates worse in DeKalb County at 38.8%, 34.6% in Noble County and a state-worst 22.5% in LaGrange County.
+Uptake rates are significantly lower in northeast Indiana, as in most rural areas across the state.
+In Steuben County, 42.7% of residents are fully vaccinated, with rates lower in DeKalb County at 38.8%, 34.6% in Noble County and a state-worst 22.5% in LaGrange County.

 Fewer than 12% of residents in Topeka area in LaGrange County are fully vaccinated, the lowest among hundreds of ZIP codes in Indiana.
 The second-lowest is just north of there at 12.5% in the Shipshewana region, with both areas being heavily Amish.